 Changing the Shape of an Instance

-You can change the shape of a virtual machine (VM) instance without having to rebuild your instances or redeploy your applications.
-This lets you scale up your Compute resources for increased performance, or scale down to reduce cost.
+You can change the shape of a virtual machine (VM) instance without having to rebuild the instance or redeploy your applications.
+Changing shapes lets you scale up your Compute resources for increased performance or scale down to reduce costs.

-When you change the shape of an instance, it affects the number of OCPUs, amount of memory, network bandwidth, and maximum number of VNICs for the instance.
-Optionally, you can select a shape that uses a different processor.
+Changing the shape of an instance affects the number of OCPUs , amount of memory, network bandwidth, and maximum number of VNICs for the instance.
+In addition, you can select a shape that uses a different processor.
 The instance's public and private IP addresses, volume attachments, and VNIC attachments remain the same.

-The shape series and image of the original shape determine which shapes you can select as a target for the new shape.
+The instance's current shape and image determine available new shape targets.
 You can resize instances that use these shapes:

-- VM.GPU3 series: Can be changed to any shape in the VM.GPU3 series.
+- VM.GPU3 series: You can change to any shape in the VM.GPU3 or VM.GPU.A10 series.

 - VM.GPU2 series

 - The image that was used to create the instance must be compatible with the new shape.
 To see which shapes are compatible, do either of the following things:

 - In the Console, on the Instance Details page, click the name of the image.
 Then, refer to the list of compatible shapes.